Investing in Real Estate vs. Relying on a 401k: Two Drastically Different Retirement Outcomes

 Investing in Real Estate with Retirement Funds

 Here’s where you get to the good stuff.
-Once you can see the value of your combined retirement accounts and their lackluster performance, you become interested in investment opportunities that have the potential to help you accelerate your earnings.
+Once you can see the value of your combined retirement accounts and their lackluster performance, you become interested in real estate investment opportunities that have the potential to help you accelerate your earnings.

 Yup!
 Sure can!